PeterWangIntel/crosswalk-website/Try-Crosswalk.md

 The Android APK will be generated as well like packaging local web apps.

-Install generated APks on Android devices
+Install generated APks on Android devices:

 For the embedded mode, install FooBar_x86.apk on an Android IA device (users can install FooBar_arm.apk on an Android ARM device as well) like below: